Possession of Drugs for Sale – HS 11351

 California has a specific crime for possession of drugs for sale.
 However, the crime itself also goes by several other common names:

 - Possession of Drugs With Intent to Sell

 - Possession of Drugs With Intent to Distribute

 - Possession of Narcotics/Intent to Sell

-It is important to note that you can be charged with possession of drugs for sale even if you intend to distribute them for no income, or give them away.
+It is important to note that you can be charged with Possession of Drugs for Sale – HS 11351 even if you intend to distribute them for no income, or give them away.
 Most jurisdictions do not see a difference because it is the intent – not the actual profit – that is criminalized.

-Possession of drugs for sale can be incredibly hard to fight, but it is not impossible.
+Possession of Drugs for Sale – HS 11351 can be incredibly hard to fight, but it is not impossible.
 You need to have a good lawyer with an expertise in the area of drug law.
 This makes it significantly more likely that you will be able to reduce the charges or get rid of them completely.
-A private attorney might be able to show additional evidence, or argue, to convince the prosecution that the crime is possession, which is a crime subject to diversion under California Penal Code section 1000, and not possession for sales.
+A private attorney might be able to show additional evidence, or argue, to convince the prosecution that the crime is possession, which is a crime subject to diversion under California Penal Code section 1000, and not Possession of Drugs for Sale – HS 11351.

 Contact our firm now if you want to talk to us and have us defend Possession of Drugs for Sale – HS 11351 charges.
 We can help you.